-Welcome to the Annual Plan for 2022 - 23 for Northumberland IFCA.
-This will be the twelfth year since inception of the Authority under the auspices of the Marine and Coastal Access Act 2009 and we are looking ahead to another challenging but interesting and worthwhile year as we continue to fulfil the Authority remit as referred to in the IFCA vision (Page 3 of this Plan).
-Hopefully by the time we have moved into 2022 - 23, Covid will be under control and society in general will have learned to live with it, as it appears we must for the future.
-We are confident that NIFCA will continue to maintain the best possible standards of work and including in relation to the health and safety of all of our work force and stakeholders in conducting the operations of the Authority.
-It is likely that many of our interactions and meetings will continue through Microsoft Teams and other virtual means, but hopefully it will be possible for some meetings to resume in person during 2022 - 23.
-There have been considerable benefits over the last 2 years in virtual meetings, saving the vital resources of money and officer time for NIFCA, but it is generally recognised that something has been lost by not being able to fully interact with colleagues, partners and other stakeholders in respect of the Authority work as is only possible when meeting in person, so we will hopefully see some improvement in that respect.
-It is also intended to continue holding Authority guarterly meetings in person and in public, as well as subcommittee and other meetings, as much as possible.
+This will be the thirteenth year since inception of the Authority under the Marine and Coastal Access Act 2009 and the first year for Mark Southerton as the Chief Officer following the retirement of Mike Hardy CEO on the 31st December 2022.
+We are looking ahead with enthusiasm to another challenging but interesting year as we continue to fulfil the Authority remit as referred to in the IFCA vision (Page 5 of this Plan).
+In view of the latest risks associated with Covid transmission and impacts, we are confident that NIFCA will continue to maintain the best possible standards of work, including in relation to the health and safety of all our work force and stakeholders in conducting the operations of the Authority.
+It is likely that many of our interactions and meetings will continue through Microsoft Teams and other virtual means, but thankfully it has been possible for some meetings to resume in person and will continue to do so.

+There have been considerable benefits in virtual meetings, saving the vital resources of money and officer time for NIFCA, but it is generally recognised that something has been lost by not being able to fully interact with colleagues, partners and other stakeholders in respect of the Authority work as is only possible when meeting in person.
+It is also intended to continue holding Authority quarterly meetings in person and in public, as well as subcommittee, fisher forums and other stakeholder events, as much as possible.